Analytic-Roundtable/UseCase-ThreatAssessment/README.md

 Use Case #3: Threat Assessment
 ============================
-A focus on stability and security on African continent.

-* **UseCase-ThreatAssessment-v4.docx** -  Use case description and objectives.
-* **Analysis-Exchange-Elements-for-ThreatAssessment-v1.docx** -  AE Ontology applied to this use case.
+This use case teases apart the issues of integrating analytics for triaging public domain data for regional security, in particular due to violent acts and armed conflicts.
+This was a combined effort led by SAP NS2, with Esri and Recorded Future contributing analytics and Centrifuge providing visualizations.

+* **Presentation** -- UseCase-ThreatAssessment-presentation-v6.pdf
+* **Description** -- UseCase-ThreatAssessment-v9.pdf
+* **Demonstration** -- The MITRE Tangerine demonstration has some support for this use case, but is pending completion.

-Relevant data for this use case includes (Need links to files):
+Relevant data for this use case includes these files found on the ACLED site, https://www.acleddata.com/

 * ACLED-Version-7-All-Africa-1997-2016_csv_dyadic-file.csv
 * ACLED_Codebook_2017.pdf